t-valentine/dnd-help/README.md

 playing.

 This uses simple HTML, CSS, and JavaScript so that the website can be deployed on Neocities.
 You can see the live version of the application [here](link.com).
+The website is built with mobile functionality in mind, but can be used on a tablet or desktop without issue.

 ## Using This Website
 This is a simple website, so simply opening the `index.html` will allow you to begin using the website locally.
 You can use a wide variety of services to deploy the webiste (like Neocities, or if you want to get fanicer something like Vercel).